Google announces the revival of Google Glass with a new focus on healthcare, logistics and manufacturing industries.

 Now, it appears Google has learnt from their mistakes with a fresh start and and much more targeted solutions to specific problems.
 One of the markets Google hopes to crack is the medical industry.

-At Dignity Health, doctors have been using Google Glass with “remote scribe” application that enables them to take notes while actively dealing with patients.
+At Dignity Health, doctors have been using Google Glass with a “remote scribe” application that enables them to take notes while actively dealing with patients.
 Though it may sound bizarre to imagine your doctor staring into your eyes while taking notes, this method has greatly cut down on administrative tasks at the hospital.
 And as a result, the time spent completing these laborious tasks dropped from 33% of their day to just 10%.

 Factories are another target for Google Glass.
-AGCO, manufacturer of large scale agricultural equipment has been putting Google Glass to use for many of their employees.
+AGCO, a manufacturer of large scale agricultural equipment has been putting Google Glass to use for many of their employees.
 When in the factory or out on the field, service reps can snap pictures of what they see to send back to office based support, helping them to save time and resulting in faster, more efficient solutions to problems.

 Larger businesses are not the only ones who see potential with Google Glass.
 One Massachusetts based startup called Brain Power believes this technology can be utilized to improve education for children with Autism.
 The aim of the company is to help kids learn social and communication skills while at the same time providing feedback to caregivers.